luizansounds/system-wide-gtk-theme-changer/README.md

 ## How it works?

-It just create simlinks between .themes and .config folder with assets and GTK 4.0 theme CSS files.
+It creates simlinks between /usr/share/themes and .config folder with assets and GTK 4.0 theme CSS files and applies chosen theme.

 ## Requirements